 You’re Not Going to Believe the Trick I Learned While Trying to Increase My Site Traffic

-Increasing your site traffic is the most important thing you should be doing if you are serious about trying to make money from your website.
-With this in mind I tripped across two of the greatest tips about how to attract traffic to your web site.
+Increasing your site traffic is the most important thing you should be doing if you are serious about making money from your website.
+With this in mind, I tripped across two of the most excellent tips about how to attract traffic to your website.

 These days, optimizers of squeeze pages, drawing lessons as much from the labcoats at Optimizely as from the big daddies at Google, recommend creating a three-to-10 minute video that’s introduced by a “magnetic headline” (“Find the Perfect Lampshade for Any Lamp”) and quickly chase it with an “information gap” like “You’re Not Going to Believe the Trick I Use While Lampshade Shopping.”

-After writing this post, I must now feel that this entire post is an example of the type of SEO-whoring you need to do, to get your posts noticed, and thus have more folks come along and want to click on your adsense ads, or build traffic for your advertisers.
-For me, this is an experiment to see whether I can increase traffic to this site, by creating this horrendously over optimized post, we shall see.
+After writing this post, I must now feel that this entire post is an example of the type of SEO-whoring you need to do to get your posts noticed and thus have more folks come along and want to click on your AdSense ads or build traffic for your advertisers.
+This is an experiment to see whether I can increase traffic to this site by creating this horrendously over-optimized post, we shall see.